-From the Grand Valley’s wealth of locally grown fruit and produce to the numerous wineries and tasting rooms that are the heart of Colorado’s Wine Country, there are numerous ways to get a taste of Grand Junction.
+From the area’s wealth of locally grown fruit and produce to the numerous wineries and tasting rooms that are the heart of Colorado’s Wine Country, there are numerous ways to get a taste of Grand Junction.
 Here are some suggestions for two delicious days of culinary adventures around the area.

 You’ll want to work up an appetite for this trip, so kick things off with a hike and appreciate some of the area’s awe-inspiring natural beauty.
 For dramatic red rock cliffs and monoliths, head to the Colorado National Monument, west of Downtown.
 You’ll find hikes suited to a variety of skill levels as you travel along the Monument’s scenic Rim Rock Drive.
 For a more challenging hike that offers incredible views as its reward, head to Mount Garfield.
 There are two trails to choose from, the Mount Garfield trail is a two-mile-long trail that’s steeper and more strenuous than its counterpart, the Gearhart Mine Trail, which is a little easier and about a half-mile longer.
-From the top of the trails, you’ll have views of the Grand Valley and the Little Book Cliffs Wild Horse Area.
+From the top of the trails, you’ll have views of Grand Junction and the Little Book Cliffs Wild Horse Area.
 You can find more Grand Junction hiking trail options here.

 After the hike, head into downtown Grand Junction for some lunch and a few other tastes of Grand Junction.
 Head to Café Sol on Main Street, where owner Nick Santos prides himself on using locally sourced ingredients to produce an array of fresh and flavorful soups, salads and sandwiches.
 Try the Bleu Fig salad, which has dried figs, bleu cheese, prosciutto, almonds and a Palisade peach mist vinaigrette, or the black bean patty melt Panini topped with guacamole and cheddar.
 You'll find more Downtown Grand Junction restaurants here.